Weight

 That said, weight loss is typically meaningful rather than dramatic.
 Realistic expectations matter.

+This is where the conversation becomes especially important for midlife women.
 As we age, muscle mass and bone density naturally decline.
 Menopause accelerates this process.
 And significant weight loss, no matter how it is achieved, includes some loss of muscle and bone mass alongside fat.

 Because GLP-1 medications can lead to substantial weight loss, they may intensify age-related risks like sarcopenia (muscle loss) and osteoporosis if protective steps are not taken alongside treatment.

-If you are considering or currently using a GLP-1medication, resistance training is as important as the medication itself.
+If you are considering or currently using a GLP-1 medication, resistance training is as important as the medication itself.
 Strength training and bodyweight exercises help maintain muscle and support bone health.
 Adequate protein intake also plays a key role in preserving lean muscle mass during weight loss.

 Medication is one tool in a larger picture.
 Long-term success still depends on movement, strength, and nourishing food choices, and that's true regardless of which treatment you pursue.